BrazilCham logo

 This raises concerns about financial stability.
 Still, the market appears to accept that meaningful fiscal adjustments will only materialize after the elections.
 For now, as long as this uncertain equilibrium holds, the market is willing to continue funding the government.

-Against this complex and shifting backdrop, our panel is well positioned to deliver an insightful and informed discussion on Brazil’s economic prospects.
+Against this complex and shifting backdrop, our panel was well positioned to deliver an insightful and informed discussion on Brazil’s economic prospects.

 Panel I